Sensory-Friendly Morning

 Will there be interpreters?

-Spanish interpreters and sign language interpreters will be located inside the Gate 15 entrance, and at the Fun Forest Stage during the Kids’ Club Make and Take event.
+Spanish interpreters and sign language interpreters will be located inside the welcome tent at the Gate 15 entrance.
+For sign language interpreters at the stages, please contact 515-262-3111, ext.
+305 or email ticketoffice@iowastatefair.org at least two weeks before the event.

 Where should I park?